-Warm the milk to 115°F in a saucepan.
+Warm the milk to 115°F in a saucepan or stockpot.
 Remove it from the heat and stir in the powdered milk, then the yogurt.
 Mix well with a whisk and pour into clean canning jars (pints or quarts) and add lids.

 This is where my method gets real easy.
 You don't need a yogurt maker or a dehydrator.
 I put the jars into a small insulated cooler, then fill the cooler up to the "necks" of the jars, just below the lids, with hot water.
 Close the cooler and leave undisturbed for 6-8 hours.
 It's that simple.